Joesenny/thecontainer/src/posts/casesensitive.md

 ---
-title: 'Module Not Found', and you wouldn't believe why!!!!
+title: Module Not Found and you wouldn't believe why!!!!
 description: Solving File Name Case Sensitivity Issues in Git
 date: '2023-06-20'
 categories:
+    - Git
     - Github
-    - Git
 published: true
 ---

+## Table Of Contents
 # Solving File Name Case Sensitivity Issues in Git

 When working with a codebase, it's not uncommon to encounter issues with case sensitivity.
 This is especially true when using Git across different operating systems such as Windows, macOS, and Linux.
 Today, I'll discuss a problem I recently encountered, the solution, and how to handle file renaming in Git in a case-sensitive manner.

-## Table Of Contents

 ## Problem
 In this scenario, the problem emerged when building a Next.js application.
 The application was failing to compile with the following error: